Genius Junior: Memory Master

 The contestants must remember the order of a standard deck of playing cards.
 In the quarterfinals, the contestants must remember one deck of cards starting with the first card.
 In the semifinals, the contestants must remember two decks of cards starting with the last card.
 In the event of a tie, the contestants must nominate one person on their team to answer a tie breaker question based on the cards they memorized, whoever answers correctly first, wins.
 Whoever buzzes In first will have 5 seconds to answer.
 The game isn’t played in the finals.

 The Cortex

 The winning team stands at a hexagonal area to play the final round.
 They'll have three minutes to complete the round and win the money.
 This round has three levels of gameplay.
 Each player will have their own level and stand on a path with a brain button at the end.
 Like before, Harris will read a series of questions and this time, each correct answer wins money and goes one step.
-As soon as the player in control reaches the end, s/he will have completed the level and make that indication by hitting the brain button and pass the action to the next player.
+As soon as the player in control reaches the end, they will have completed the level and make that indication by hitting the brain button and pass the action to the next player.
 Here's how the progress works: